Raymond J. Lane: IBM

-EDS
+Electronic Data Systems

 After eight years with IBM, Lane was recruited by Electronic Data Systems (EDS), led at the time by Ross Perot.
-He was handed responsibility for a new division that provided services to large manufacturers, distributors, and retail and transportation companies.
-Lane ran the nascent division for nearly four years.
+He was given responsibility for a new division that provided services to large manufacturers, distributors, and retail and transportation companies.
+Lane ran the new division for nearly four years.

 Booz Allen Hamilton

 In 1981 Lane accepted a principal position with Booz Allen Hamilton in Chicago.
 At Booz Allen, he helped develop information technology strategies.
 Lane became a partner in three years and a senior partner by 1986.
-He led the development in the late 1980s of became known as Information Systems Group, one of two functional practices, and four industry practices that were the firm's primary organization.
+He led the development in the late 1980s of what became known as Information Systems Group, one of two functional practices, and four industry practices that were the firm's primary organization.
 He sat on the firm's executive committee and board of directors from 1987 to 1992.

 Oracle

-In 1992, Lane was recruited by Oracle Corporation to turn around the firm's sales, service, consulting and marketing, and named president of Oracle USA in June.
+After Oracle Corporation in the early 1990s experienced serious financial issues, Lane was recruited in 1992 to turn around the firm's sales, service, consulting and marketing, and named president of Oracle USA in June.
 Oracle, suffering from rapid growth in the late '80s without checks and balances on its customer practices, was also falling behind technologically.
 The rapid turnaround in the mid-90s, fueled by a new database technology, Oracle 7, and by Lane's organization of sales and services at the company, led to the rise of Oracle's business applications division.
-Apple founder Steve Jobs recalled that "Larry told me that 15 minutes into the meeting, he knew Ray was the only guy he had met who was near smart enough to run Oracle."
+Apple founder Steve Jobs recalled that "Larry [Ellison] told me that 15 minutes into the meeting, he knew Ray was the only guy he had met who was near smart enough to run Oracle".
 In 1996, Lane was named the president and chief operating officer of Oracle.
-Under his leadership, along with Larry Ellison and Jeff Henley, Oracle expanded from 7,500 to 40,000 employees, defeating its main database rivals Sybase and Informix, to become the leader in the database industry while building major businesses in ERP applications and consulting.
+Lane and Jeff Henley brought what a rival described as "professional management and responsible people of integrity" to the company, and what Oracle's Jerry Held described as "bring in the adults".
+Under his leadership, along with Ellison and Henley, Oracle expanded from 7,500 to 40,000 employees, defeating its main database rivals Sybase and Informix, to become the leader in the database industry while building major businesses in ERP applications and consulting.
 In mid-2000, Lane suddenly left the company, leading to speculation Oracle's business needs had outgrown him.

 Kleiner Perkins Caufield & Byers

-In 2000, Lane accepted a position with Kleiner Perkins Caufield & Byers.
+In 2000, Lane accepted a position with Kleiner Perkins Caufield & Byers (KPCB).
 Lane's work at KPCB centered on enterprise technology and alternative energy.
 As of 2013 Lane became partner emeritus of Kleiner Perkins.
 He serves as chairman of the board of Elance, an online staffing platform, and of Aquion Energy.